gokulsadanandam/insurance-agent-dashboard/README.md

 The only dependencies for this project should be docker and docker-compose.

 ## Pre Requisites
 CSV Data import to Database has to be done manually for now.
 On Starting the Docker Containers, Connect to Docker Psql DB using pgAdmin Tool.
 Import the Csv Files present in Backend Folder to admin database as customers and policies tables.

 ### App ScreenShots
 Application Screenshots can be fund at this link. [a relative link](./frontend/src/docs/app_screenshots.pdf)

 ### App Demo
-Application Demo can be fund at this link. [a relative link](./frontend/src/docs/app_demo.mp4)
+Application Demo can be fund at this link. [a app_demo](./frontend/src/docs/app_demo.mp4)

 ### Quick Start